A trainee issued show cause notice for his careless and negligence work in shift duty. He replied and he assured he will not do in future.

 From India, Visakhapatnam

-You must be wondering why not a warning letter could be issued.
+You must be wondering why a warning letter could not be issued.
 For a warning letter, you need to initially inquire about the situation and then give a show cause notice.
 If found to be not up to scratch, an adequate chastisement followed by a warning letter is issued as the final point from management.

 I hope you are now sure about issuing a memo for the initial mistake.